The Gardens of Hougoumont Project

 The concrete objectives of the project

-Under the direction of the renowned landscape architect François Goffinet, the project includes:
+1. To recreate the historic gardens under the direction of the renowned belgian landscape architect François Goffinet

 -